lenskit/lkpy/docs/guide/data-model.rst

 -   **Scalar** attributes store a single value for each entity or relationship instance.
 The value can be any type supported by NumPy or Apache Arrow.
-    Attribute values may be missing, unless the schema specifies that the attribute is required.
+    Attribute values may be missing.

 -   **List** attributes store zero or more values for each entity or relationship instance.
 List elements must have the same type.